Vodafone: 5 Million Pixel Hunt

 Why it lands: it removes the “so what” gap

 Most directory and local-search advertising dies in the space between promise and proof.
-This banner collapses that gap.
-You see your own context first, then you see results, then you can act.
+The real question is whether your ad can turn a promise into proof without leaving the page.
+This banner collapses that gap, because it starts with your own context, then shows results, then lets you act.
 The interaction is the explanation.

-Standalone takeaway: The fastest way to make a utility app feel essential is to let people experience the “aha” moment before they ever leave the page they are on.
+Extractable takeaway: The fastest way to make a utility app feel essential is to let people experience the “aha” moment before they ever leave the page they are on.

 What Yellow Pages is really trying to achieve